friedmanalexg/cover-letter-redux-gambit/README.md

 Write a React component that can render the letter with the objects listed in order from Letter.letterblock.position

 Render the component with the return of a function in a div below the LetterEditCard (or maybe at the bottom of lettereditcard)

+Prose blocks will have keywords to interpolate Letter's variable data.
+Users will either be instructed on simple syntax to use this feature, or I will write a button to populate them either in the field or the user's clipboard.